And now we’re investigating yet another popular brand: Air Wick. Is Air Wick’s collection of air fresheners bad for you? Let’s find out.

 - Air Wick’s candles are made with paraffin wax, which is a petroleum product.
 You can read more about that here.

 - Some of their products contain methylchloroisothiazolinone and methylisothiazolinone.
-These are neurotoxins and irritants and they’re banned in other places of the world, like Canada and Japan.
+These are irritants and they’re banned in other places of the world, like Canada and Japan.

 Do Air Wick Plug-Ins Have Phthalates?